 First some basic facts

 Rye whiskey, at least in the United States, must be distilled from at least 51 % rye while the remaining part can include other grains such as corn, barley or wheat.
 The whiskey is only allowed to be distilled to 80 % ABV and aging has to be done in new American oak barrels at no more than 62,5 % ABV.
 If said whiskey also wants to call itself “straight rye whiskey”, it must spend at least two years in the barrels and after the aging process no additives are allowed.
 In the case of this tasting seven different rye whiskies were sampled, ranging from a six-month-old to seven years and with an ABV ranging from 45 % to 50 %.
-All percipients, excluding myself, the tasting was done in a double-blind style.
-This means that they did not know which rye whiskies were poured and in which order.
+The tasting was done in a double-blind style.
+This means that all participants, excluding myself, did not know which rye whiskies were poured and in which order.
 Bellow you will find the results of the neat sampling:

 1776 Straight Rye Whiskey